 - Guide Them How To Study During The Week.
 Some have never read the Bible at all.
 Some went to church when young; others have never been inside a church building.
 They need to be instructed how to read until something (the Holy Spirit) speaks to them.
 Have them highlight that passage in the book, and in turn, highlight the Scriptures in their Bible that speak to them.

-- Encourage them to disciple.
+- Encourage Them to Disciple Another.
 As the individual goes through the study, they know someone else who needs it.
 The goal is to help them share their own faith, to disciple someone else after they complete this study.
 In other words, by doing what you are doing, you are demonstrating to them how to catch and feed their own fish.

 If every Christian would light only one candle like this, it would continue; we could reach this world for Jesus Christ quickly!